Manjunath0724/Manjunath0724/README.md

-# 👋 Hi there!
-I'm **Manjunath**, a full-stack developer and AI explorer
+# 👋 Hey there!
+I'm **Manjunath** — a full-stack developer and AI explorer

-I’m passionate about crafting beautiful UIs, building intelligent systems, and scaling ideas into reality.
-Whether it’s designing pixel-perfect interfaces or training deep learning models, I love blending creativity with code.
+I thrive at the intersection of design and intelligence.
+Whether it's crafting sleek UIs with React + Tailwind or building smart systems with Python and deep learning, I love turning ideas into scalable, impactful solutions.

 ---

 ## 🧠 What I Love Building
 - ✨ Frontend apps with React + Tailwind CSS
-- 🧬 Generative AI tools and LLM-powered assistants
+- 🤖 Generative AI tools and LLM-powered assistants
 - 🧠 Machine Learning models for real-world impact
 - 🧠 Deep Learning systems for CV & NLP
 - 🧠 Prompt Engineering for smarter AI interactions